e-paj/Machine-Learning-Projects-in-R/README.md

 # 🎇 Machine Learning Projects 🎇

-The aim of this is to showcase Machine Learning Projects that I did!!
+The aim of this is to showcase Machine Learning Projects that I did in R!!

 **Legend**:
 - ✔ = project is finished